 These contributors presented research papers at the Global Investigative Journalism Conferences of 2013 in Rio De Janeiro, 2015 in Lillehammer and 2017 in Johannesburg.
 Their submissions were selected by a panel of judges for the 2013 professor track and the 2015 and 2017 academic tracks.

 Al-Imam Muhammad Ibn Saud University, Saudi Arabia

-Ali Mohammed Al-Mania is a lecturer at the Department of Press and E-Publishing at Media & Communication College in Al-Imam Muhammad Ibn Saud Islamic University.
-He has been a journalist for Riyadh Newspaper from 2003, up to date.
-He is also rector for the Media Advisory for Al-Imam Muhammad Ibn Saud Islamic University from 2008 to 2013.
+Ali Mohammed Al-Mania is a lecturer at the Department of Press and E-Publishing at the Media & Communication College of Al-Imam Muhammad Ibn Saud Islamic University.
+He has been a journalist for Riyadh Newspaper since 2003.
+He was also rector for the Media Advisory for Al-Imam Muhammad Ibn Saud Islamic University from 2008 to 2013.

 Señor de Sipán University, Peru.

-He is the founding director of the Sciences of Communication Career at Señor de Sipán University from where he started line of investigations into the right to access public information with the help of teachers and pupils.
-Between December 2009 to December 2011 he was the head of the National Anticorruption Network for Lambayeque Region, a Proética’s initiative financed by USAID; and since March 2011, he is the Monitor of Freedom Expression of The Instituto Prensa y Sociedad (IPYS), which is based in Lima, Peru, and he worked for IFEX – ALC at the group of methodology.
+He is the founding director of the Sciences of Communication Careers at Señor de Sipán University where he started line of investigations into the right to access public information with the help of teachers and pupils.
+Between December 2009 and December 2011, he was the head of the National Anticorruption Network for the Lambayeque Region, a Proética’s initiative financed by USAID.

 Anas Aremeyaw Anas